Sorrento, Victoria: History

 In February 1802, Lieutenant John Murray of led the first British force to enter Port Phillip Bay.
 Murray chose to anchor Lady Nelson off what is now known as Sorrento Beach.
-On 17 February the crew landed ashore and were greeted by about 18 local Boonwurrung.
+On 17 February the crew landed ashore and were greeted by approximately eighteen local Boonwurrung.
 The crew, with their dinners in hand, showed how they ate bread.
 While one of the crew was handing out bread to everyone, they were ambushed.
-In response, several Boonwurrung were shot at by musket fire, with three receiving likely mortal wounds.
+In response, several Boonwurrung were shot at by musket fire, and three received likely mortal wounds.
 Murray then ordered grapeshot and round shot to be fired from the carronades aboard the ship at the fleeing men.
 This occurred at a place Murray named Bowen's Point which is now referred to as the Western Sister headland on the Sorrento foreshore.
 After exploring the southern part of the bay, Murray formally took possession of the area on 8 March 1802 for King George III of Great Britain in a small ceremony at a place now known as the Point King Foreshore Reserve in Sorrento.
 A few days later Murray sailed out of the heads and returned to Sydney.

+Collins settlement site

 In 1803, the British returned and established a convict settlement under the command of Lieutenant Governor David Collins at the Eastern Sister headland of Sullivan Bay in Sorrento.
 The site became the first British settlement on mainland Australia outside of the Sydney region.
-Within a few months, the settlement of around 500 people was abandoned and subsequently moved to Hobart in Tasmania.
-The famous convict, William Buckley, escaped from the Collins Settlement and went on to live with Aboriginal people in the Geelong area for over thirty years.
+Within a few months, the settlement of around 500 people was abandoned and subsequently moved to Hobart town, in the Van Diemen's Land.
+William Buckley, an infamous convict, escaped from the Collins settlement and went on to live with Aboriginal people in the Geelong area for over thirty years.

-The Collins Settlement in Sorrento saw the first magistrates' court, public hospital, postal service and government printing office to be established in the region later known as Victoria.
-The first Victorian wedding, christening and funeral services were also held at the Sullivan Bay site.
+The Collins settlement saw Victoria's first magistrates' court, public hospital, postal service, and government printing office to be established in the region.
+The first wedding, christening, and funeral services in Victoria were also held at the Sullivan Bay site.